bismillahtechai/mirza-mirror/docs/deployment_steps.md

 ### Render Deployment Issues

+- **Database Connection Errors**: If you encounter database connection issues, verify that:
+  - The PostgreSQL database was successfully created in Render
-- **Database Connection Errors**: Check the DATABASE_URL environment variable and ensure it's correctly formatted
+  - The DATABASE_URL environment variable is correctly linked to the database using `fromDatabase` in render.yaml
+  - The SQLAlchemy connection string format is correct (our code includes a fix for "postgres://" vs "postgresql://" prefixes)
 - **API Service Failures**: Verify all required environment variables are set
 - **CORS Issues**: Ensure the CORS_ORIGINS environment variable includes all necessary frontend URLs